-An impairment loss is recognised for any initial or subsequent write-down of the asset (or disposal group) to fair value less costs to sell.
-A gain is recognised for any subsequent increases in fair value less costs to sell of an asset (or disposal group), but not in excess of any cumulative impairment loss previously recognised.
-A gain or loss not previously recognised by the date of the sale of the non-current asset (or disposal group) is recognised at the date of derecognition.
+An impairment loss is recognized for any initial or subsequent write-down of the asset to fair value less costs to sell.
+A gain is recognized for any subsequent increases in fair value less costs to sell of an asset, but not in excess of any cumulative impairment loss previously recognized.
+A gain or loss not previously recognized by the date of the sale of the non-current asset is recognized at the date of derecognition.

-Non-current assets (including those that are part of a disposal group) are not depreciated or amortised while they are classified as held for sale.
-Interest and other expenses attributable to the liabilities of a disposal group classified as held for sale continue to be recognised.
+Non-current assets are not depreciated or amortized while they are classified as held for sale.
+Interest and other expenses attributable to the liabilities of a disposal group classified as held for sale continue to be recognized.

-Non-current assets classified as held for sale and the assets of a disposal group classified as held for sale are presented separately from the other assets in the balance sheet.
-The liabilities of a disposal group classified as held for sale are presented separately from other liabilities in the balance sheet.
+Non-current assets classified as held for sale are presented separately from the other assets in the balance sheet.